Sonic2b/gitmojito/README.md

 ### Features

-* Research by name or dsescription
+* Research by name or description
 * Copy

 ### How to use